-Your interaction with other people—your social life—is an integral part of your stay in the United States.
+Your interactions with other people—your social life—are an integral part of your stay in the United States.
 To make the most of it, get ready to introduce yourself in a positive way to fellow students, professors, and other people both on- and off-campus.

 College and university campuses are abound with activities designed to foster friendships.
 Many schools designate a "Student Activities Center" (also called a student union) where you may learn of different activities and programs, such as student government, the newspaper staff, outdoors club, chorus, dance, and a number of athletic teams.
 Explore which ones may suit you best!

 "Know yourself and your home country," Cameron Diaz Jones advised prospective international students in the U.S. A native of Jamaica, Cameron is studying economics and international relations at Bucknell University in Pennsylvania.
 He is in his third year of a four-year undergraduate program, and intends to pursue a Masters of Business Administration before working in urban economic development in the Caribbean or South America.

 "I've made some great American friends on and off-campus, as well as friends from all over the world; they have taught me a lot.
 For example, last December, some American friends invited me out into the woods to help cut down their Christmas tree — I had never done anything like that before!"